gmail storagestorage cleanupgmail filters

 Free Up Gmail Storage: 7 Filters That Recover GBs in Minutes

-Your Gmail storage is full, and you can't send or receive emails.
+Your Gmail storage is full and you can't send or receive anything.
 Sound familiar?
-You're not alone—millions of users hit the 15GB limit every year, often without realizing how much space their emails actually consume.
+You're in good company.
+Millions of people hit the 15GB limit every year, usually with no idea how much space their email was quietly eating.

-The good news: You can reclaim gigabytes of storage in just minutes using Gmail's powerful search filters.
-This guide reveals the 7 most effective filters that deliver maximum storage recovery with minimal effort.
+The good news: you can claw back gigabytes in minutes with Gmail's search filters.
+This guide gives you the 7 that deliver the most recovery for the least work.

 Why Gmail Storage Fills Up So Fast